michelle-miller/assistant-icp/install.md

 1. To load the file from Passport Advantage into {{site.data.keyword.icpfull_notm}}, enter the following command in the {{site.data.keyword.icpfull_notm}} command line interface.

     ```bash
-    bx pr load-ppa-archive --archive {compressed_file_name} --clustername {cluster_CA_domain} --namespace conversation
+    bx pr load-ppa-archive --archive {compressed_file_name} --clustername {cluster_CA_domain} --namespace {name}
     ```
     {: codeblock}

     - `{compressed_file_name}` is the name of the file that you downloaded from Passport Advantage.
     - `{cluster_CA_domain}` is the {{site.data.keyword.icpfull_notm}} cluster domain, often referred to in this documentation as `{icp-url}`.
-    - `namespace` is the Docker namespace that hosts the Docker image and must be set to `conversation`.
+    - `namespace` is the Docker namespace that hosts the Docker image that you created in Step 1.

 1. View the charts in the {{site.data.keyword.icpfull_notm}} Catalog.
 From the {{site.data.keyword.icpfull_notm}} management console navigation menu, click **Manage** > **Helm Repositories**.
 1. Click **Sync Repositories**.